This is a sponsored post by Avis but all thoughts and opinions are my own.

 I know more and more business travelers who are traveling without their laptops because pretty much everything they need to do can be done via their phones.
 Although I still like to use my laptop when I travel since it’s easier to maintain my website and write new posts, I’m doing almost everything else on my phone.
 The 10 travel apps listed below are some of my favorite to use when I travel for business.

 This app makes it so easy to sign contracts or other documents while on the road.
 No more rushing to find a FedEx office or hotel business center.
-This easy-to-use app allows you to digitally sign documents anywhere in the world straight from your mobile device in no time.
+It allows you to digitally sign documents anywhere in the world straight from your mobile device in no time.
 You’ll save time, money and paper.
 SignEasy is available for iPhone and Android.
-They offer a 14-day free trial (no credit card required) then it’s $4.99 a month.
+They offer a 14-day free trial (no credit card required) then it’s $4.99 a month (the promo code JJ20 will get you 20% off!).

 2. Avis Now